Debesh-Acharya/Recipe_Optimizer/README.md

 - **Comprehensive feature set** for complete recipe management

 This project demonstrates **senior-level full-stack development skills** with emphasis on testing, code quality, and professional development practices.

----

-## 🤝 Contributing

-Given the comprehensive testing suite and professional development standards:

-1. **Fork the repository** and create a feature branch
-2. **Write tests first** following the established patterns
-3. **Ensure all tests pass** with `npm run test:coverage`
-4. **Maintain coverage above 70%** for new code
-5. **Update documentation** for any API changes
-6. **Submit a pull request** with detailed description

-**Testing Requirements for Contributors:**
-- All new features must include unit tests
-- API endpoints require integration and API tests
-- Edge cases and error scenarios must be tested
-- Code coverage should not decrease below current levels

 ```